siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

    :scale: 50%
    :align: center

-The diagram above shows a few example Schema parameters and methods for an overview of how data is stored and accessed.
+The diagram above shows a few examples of Schema parameters and methods for an overview of how data is stored and accessed.

 .. rst-class:: page-break